-With only 36 hours, we made the decision to eat, walk and explore with the time we had.
-We both love Scandi style and wanted to get some shopping in.
-We also like to get a feel for the culture so we visited The Palace which has such magnificent views and The Opera House which is beautiful and white and angular.
+With only 36 hours, we made the decision to eat, walk and explore.
+We both love Scandi style and also wanted to get some shopping in.
+We like to get a feel for the culture so we visited The Palace which has magnificent views and The Opera House which is beautiful and white and angular.
 A bloggers dream for outfit photos.
 Of course, we also visited Edvard Munch – The Scream!

 We stumbled across a couple of outhouse thrift shops.
 Keep your eyes peeled for these.
 There were vinyls and books aplenty.
 They also have the most beautiful secondhand Scandi furniture which I would have loved to buy but alas..

-When it came to shopping, I was underwhelmed.
+When it came to shopping, I was sadly underwhelmed.

-They have Zara and Monki etc which are always a fail safe, but I can buy those at home.
-I had hoped to see a variety of similar stores.
+They have Zara and Monki etc which are always a fail safe, but we can buy those at home.
+I had hoped to see a variety of similar..but different stores.